JohansenJ584/Town_Out_West/README.md

   * An inventory system to keep differing sets of equipment to change on the fly

-  * monster random drop system to sell drops to the town.​
+  * monster random drop system to sell drops to the town.

 * Resource System